-Investments
+Investments are recorded at fair value.
 Investments in equity securities having a readily determinable fair value are carried at fair value.
 Investment return includes dividend, interest and other investment income; realized and unrealized gains and losses on investments carried at fair value, less external investment expenses.